Driving Under the Influence (DUI)

 We’ve received the same training in DUI investigation as law enforcement officers, and our inside and in-depth knowledge of police process and procedures is your secret weapon when it comes to challenging the prosecution’s DUI case against you.
 Don’t take a chance with your freedom to drive without a dedicated DUI Defense Hero by your side.
 It is always necessary to hire an expert DUI attorney because DUI is a case of serious nature and it requires an expert DUI attorney to save you in the court.

 We preserve and enforce your rights by fully investigating the facts surrounding the alleged offense and the police procedures utilized during your traffic stop, the DUI field investigation, and subsequent collection, processing, and handling of blood alcohol evidence.
 We can file various motions to discover and exclude evidence, and present the prosecutor with contradictory evidence and witness statements to help you achieve the most favorable outcome possible for your unique circumstances.

-We deal with all DUI cases including: First-time DUI, DUI with prior DUI convictions, Felony DUI, DUI accident, DUI with injuries, DUI with high BAC, DUI plea bargains to lesser charges, and DUI – Drugs.
+We deal with all DUI Defense cases including: First-time DUI Defense, DUI with prior DUI convictions, Felony DUI Defense, DUI accident, DUI with injuries, DUI with high BAC, DUI plea bargains to lesser charges, and DUI – Drugs.

 For immediate help, call 323.529.3660.

 Driving under the influence (DUI) is never a good idea, but if you’ve already been detained and charged, let’s make the best out of a bad situation.
 So, you should know about DUI defense.

 If our article on WHAT YOU SHOULD DO IF YOU’RE STOPPED FOR A DUI did not help you avoid getting charged for driving under the influence, take these 5 steps now:

 STEP 1: KNOW YOUR MIRANDA RIGHTS & KEEP QUIET